 Campbell Wealth Management

 Campbell Wealth Management is a fee-based firm with hundreds of millions in assets under management.
 It mainly focuses on comprehensive retirement planning.
 To receive services from Campbell, you usually need minimum assets totaling at least $500,000.

-The team at Campbell Wealth includes eight certified financial planners (CFPs), two chartered financial analysts (CFAs).
-Other professional designations represented at the firm include accredited investment fiduciary (AIF), two chartered financial consultants (ChFCs), one chartered mutual fund counselor (CMFC) and one accredited wealth management advisor (AWMA).
+The team at Campbell Wealth includes seven certified financial planners (CFPs) and four chartered financial analysts (CFAs).
+Other professional designations represented at the firm include accredited investment fiduciary (AIF), chartered financial consultants (ChFCs), chartered mutual fund counselor (CMFC) and accredited wealth management advisor (AWMA).

 Campbell Wealth Management Background